davidjspooner/repoxy/requirements/ui/components/22_ui_component_file_list_table.md

 - Display files and basic metadata.
 - Provide sorting within the current folder.
 - Allow selecting a file to open File Details.
+- Assume folder contents are **small enough** to render in one table for MVP; pagination and filtering are deferred to post-MVP.

 ## Columns (MVP)